VA vs. USDA Loans: Which Program Is Right for You?

 Down Payment Requirements

-VA Loan: Zero down payment required (in most cases).
-You finance 100% of the purchase price.
+VA Loan: Zero down payment in most cases.
+You finance the complete purchase price.
+One hundred percent financing is standard.

-USDA Loan: Zero down payment required.
-You also finance 100% of the purchase price.
+USDA Loan: Zero down payment as well.
+Similar to VA, you finance the total purchase price.

-Winner: Tie - Both offer 100% financing with no down payment.
+Winner: Tie - Both programs offer 100% financing with no down payment obligation.

 What This Means